loganwuu/best_restaurants/README.md

 # Best Restaurants with MySQL

-##### App that shows where users can add their favorite restaurants by the type of cuisine they offer.
+##### App that shows where users can add their favorite restaurants and reviews by the type of cuisine they offer.
 (8/19/15 - 8/20/15)

 #### Logan Wu & William Swanson

 ## Description

 This application allows users to input their favorite restaurants by the types of cuisine they offer.
-The cuisines and restaurant tables are stored in the best_restaurants MySQL database.
-The user can search through the website to check if a specific restaurant has been added.
-Users can also delete their entire list of cuisines and restaurants.
+They can also add individual reviews to different restaurants on a separate page.
+The cuisines, restaurants, and reviews tables are stored in the best_restaurants MySQL database.
+Users can search through the website to check if a specific restaurant has been added and also delete their entire list of cuisines and restaurants.

 ## Setup
 * Clone the project using the link provided on Github.